YakuzaDoggo/TumbleweedBot/README.md

 It sends an image of a tumbleweed at random, to a defined channel that the user sets.
 That's it.

 # Installation
-*Note that if you wish to use the bot, you can always invite it using [this link](https://discord.com/oauth2/authorize?client_id=1124911330328055828&scope=bot&permissions=100352).*

 **_Required_**
 - [At least Python 3.8](https://www.python.org/downloads/)